Osteoarthritis in Cats

 WHAT IS ARTHRITIS?

-- Changes to long-term jumping and climbing habits.
+- Changes in jumping and climbing habits

-- Grouchy when picked up when that is not their norm.
+- Grouchy when picked up

 - The Missing Link® Ultimate Feline promotes healthy skin and coats while sustaining energy levels, maintaining healthy weight, and keeping the digestive system healthy.

 Nutritional support will help you avoid the need for drug support.
 If drug support is needed, nutritional support will lower the dose needed to keep them comfortable.
 Your veterinarian can prescribe anti-inflammatory drugs that will keep their pain under control safely.
 Do not give your cat anti-inflammatory drugs without your veterinarian’s approval – common drugs like Aspirin have a narrow dose range and Tylenol is extremely toxic to cats!